123456789_123456789_123456789_123456789_123456789_

 What is Active Record?

-Active Record is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
-Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database.
-It is an implementation of the Active Record pattern which itself is a description of an Object Relational Mapping system.
+Active Record is part of the M in MVC - the model - which is the layer of the system responsible for representing data and business logic.
+Active Record helps you create and use Ruby objects whose attributes require persistent storage to a database.

 The Active Record Pattern